hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > When e'en a set is danced that gains a name,
 >
-> A dozen sets tho' different bear the same.
+> A dozen sets though different bear the same.
 >
-> Those term'd "Hibernians", the town beguile,
+> Those termed "Hibernians", the town beguile,
 >
 > Which are not Irish in their form or stile;
 >